demchebakov/password_validator/README.md

 # password_validator
-Small desktop app coded in Python 3 using Tkinter.
+Small Client-Server app coded in Python 3 using Tkinter and Flask for Server side.
 Realized user authentication and password leak detection.

 For start project locally on your machine.
 Install Python 3.1x and install additional libraries from requirements.